 Factory Reset Your Samsung TV

-Samsung TV WiFi connection issue might also be caused because of some unknown system complications or the MAC address failure.
-Performing factory reset on your TV might fix such issues.
+Samsung TV WiFi connection issues might also be caused because of some unknown system complications or the MAC address failure.
+Performing a factory reset on your TV might fix such issues.

 - Go to Settings > General.